my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 ___

 Q: How to open the User settings?
-A: follow the following steps:
+A: Follow the following steps:

 - Open the command palette (either with F1 or Ctrl+Shift+P)
 - Type *"open settings"*